Parallel postulate: Converse of Euclid's parallel postulate

 The converse of the parallel postulate: If the sum of the two interior angles equals 180°, then the lines are parallel and will never intersect.

 Euclid did not postulate the converse of his fifth postulate, which is one way to distinguish Euclidean geometry from elliptic geometry.
 The Elements contains the proof of an equivalent statement (Book I, Proposition 27): If a straight line falling on two straight lines make the alternate angles equal to one another, the straight lines will be parallel to one another.
 As De Morgan pointed out, this is logically equivalent to (Book I, Proposition 16).
 These results do not depend upon the fifth postulate, but they do require the second postulate which is violated in elliptic geometry.

 Criticism

-Attempts to logically prove the parallel postulate, rather than the eighth axiom, were criticized by Arthur Schopenhauer in The World as Will and Idea.
+Attempts to logically prove the parallel postulate, rather than Euclid's Common Notion 4 (that figures coinciding with one another are equal to one another) were criticized by Arthur Schopenhauer in The World as Will and Idea.
 However, the argument used by Schopenhauer was that the postulate is evident by perception, not that it was not a logical consequence of the other axioms.